Gangchon Rail Bike Review (Autumn)

 Setting Off: Slow

 “Hello!”
-Evangeline waved.
-Her wave before she fell into a short but deep slumber thereafter.
+Baby E waved.
+She waved before she fell into a short but deep slumber thereafter.

 We squeezed our things — foldable pockit stroller, three bags, sweaters, camera, phones, etc — around and under our seats and buckled up.
-The staff helped me to adjust the seat forward for my short legs to reach the pedals. :P Then, our wait continued.
+The staff helped me adjust the seat forward so that my short legs could reach the pedals. :P Then, our wait continued.
 This time, it was to wait for the four-seater bikes to move off first.

 After an approximately 10-minute wait, I was glad we were finally moving, but only for about 100m when we stopped again.
 Understandably, it was a long line of bikes, and the bikes were setting off slowly because of the need for safety distance.
 In any case, it was a good pit stop to ask the staff to take a photo of us in the 2-seater bike.

-Moreover, all my worries of riding with a baby were gone at this moment.
-Evangeline was so tired, she KO-ed when our bike moved that short distance forward.
+Moreover, all my worries about riding with a baby were gone at this moment.
+Baby E was so tired, she KO-ed when our bike moved that short distance forward.
 She even slept through super loud noises for one of the tunnels we went through.

 The Ride: Slow & Relaxing